borgateo/blog-2025/src/posts/loneliness-capitalism.md

 ## Units of emotional consumption

-We went from "social beings" to units of emotional consumption.
+We went from “social beings” to units of emotional consumption.

 More lonely, more fragile, more impulsive.

 Sadness today gets fixed with a trip to Amazon.
 Boredom gets managed with a reel.
 Anger with a comment.

 Every emotion gets monetized, and every interaction feeds a machine that never rests.
 And the machine, ironically, is built by humans who are victims of it too.

 ## The system's consistency

 Big tech companies aren't evil.
-They're just consistent.
+They're just _consistent_.

 They follow the rules we've all accepted: infinite growth, better quarters than the last, metrics going up.